Metaphysicist0/Metaphysicist0.github.io/_pages/cv.md

 -------------------------------------------------
 ## Honors and Rewards
-* **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work, Oct 2023.
+* **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work, Research Track, Oct 2023.
 * **Best Conference Paper Finalist**, IEEE Conference on Advanced Robotics and Mechatronics (ICARM), Jul 2023.
 * **Gold Prize** in the 6th China (Shanghai) International Exhibition of Inventions, Jun 2023.
 * **Grand Prize** in “Challenge Cup” Shanghai College Students Contest of Extracurricular Academic and Scientific Work, May 2023.